This post may contain affiliate links. Please read our disclosure policy.

 - 1 large egg

-- 2 tbsp coconut aminos I like Big Tree Farms Brand
+- 2 tablespoons coconut aminos I like Big Tree Farms Brand

-- 1/2 tsp finely and freshly grated ginger about 1/2 inch knob of ginger, peeled
+- 1/2 teaspoon freshly grated ginger (from about 1/2-inch knob of ginger)

-- 1/3 cup chopped green onion white and light green parts only
+- 1/3 cup thinly sliced green onion, white and light green parts only

 For the Sauce: